-As summer draws to a close, wise homeowners turn their thoughts to furnace maintenance.
-Getting your HVAC system spruced up for winter promotes better efficiency and ensures that your heating bills remain as low as possible.
+Furnace maintenance is a top priority for any wise homeowner.
+Getting your HVAC system serviced promotes better efficiency and ensures that your heating bills remain as low as possible.
 Also, basic furnace maintenance can improve the safety of your system by reducing the risk of fire.

 Unfortunately, few homeowners recognize all of the ways in which an under-serviced furnace can lead to fires.
 If you would like to improve your knowledge of furnace safety — and of the importance of scheduling regular service visits — keep reading.
 This article takes a closer look at three common causes of furnace fires.

 1. Clogged Air Filter

 All residential furnaces contain an air filter, which has two key roles to play.
 First, the air filter ensures that the air entering your home remains free from unwanted debris such as dust, pollen, and pet dander.
 Second, the air filter protects the delicate internal components of your furnace from the same substances.